Skip to content

 // THE CHALLENGE

-The brief was a product concept exploration: what would a taxi tracking app look like if it was designed entirely around passenger psychology — not driver management or dispatch logistics?
+This was a concept piece with a sharp question behind it: what would a taxi tracking app look like if you designed it entirely around how the passenger feels, instead of around dispatch and driver management?

-Our constraint: every interaction had to work one-handed, in a moving vehicle, in variable lighting conditions.
-No hidden menus.
-No swipe-heavy navigation.
-Just clear, calm, contextual information.
+The constraint kept us honest: every interaction had to work one-handed, in a moving vehicle, in bad lighting.
+No hidden menus, no swipe gymnastics.
+Just calm, contextual information when you need it.

 // DESIGN PROCESS